Are you worried about your PSA levels?

 Cruciferous vegetables, like broccoli, can be beneficial for the prostate gland.
 Broccoli can lower PSA levels and benefit prostate health in general.

-A 2017 report indicates that broccoli sprouts could delay the formation of prostate cancer and curb cancer’s severity.
+A 2017 report indicates that broccoli sprouts could delay the formation of prostate cancer and curb the cancer’s severity.
 The broccoli hampered the cancer progression and incidence.

 3. Pomegranate Juice